-1. Acquire a unique entity identifier (DUNS number).
+Acquire a unique entity identifier (currently, a DUNS number).
 In general, the Office of Management and Budget requires every applicant for a federal award (other than an individual) to include a "unique entity identifier" in each application, including an application for a supplemental award.
 Currently, a DUNS number is the required unique entity identifier.

-A DUNS number is a unique nine-digit identification number provided by the commercial company Dun and Bradstreet.
 This unique entity identifier is used for tracking purposes, and to validate address and point of contact information for applicants, recipients, and subrecipients.
 It will be used throughout the life cycle of an OJP award.
 Obtaining a DUNS number is a free, one-time activity.
-Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online at www.dnb.com.
+Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online at www.dnb.com/.
 A DUNS number is usually received within 1-2 business days.